The OCN Blog

 Not surprisingly, different nurses find greater value in different forms of appreciation and recognition.

-Barfield recently polled her faculty members, who are teaching nursing students in classrooms and clinical settings, on what meaningful recognition looks like to them.
+Barfield recently polled her faculty members, teaching nursing students in classrooms and clinical settings, on what meaningful recognition looks like to them.
 They indicated it includes students providing feedback confirming that the instructor listened and made a difference for them, employers recognizing their competence, and more.
 For them, financial competition was last on the list.

 “It was the nicest thing ever to know that you made a difference,” she said.